San Francisco: Colleges and universities

-The University of California, San Francisco is the sole campus of the University of California system entirely dedicated to graduate education in health and biomedical sciences.
+The University of California, San Francisco, is the sole campus of the University of California system entirely dedicated to graduate education in health and biomedical sciences.
 It is ranked among the top five medical schools in the United States and operates the UCSF Medical Center, which ranks as the number one hospital in California and the number 5 in the country.
 UCSF is a major local employer, second in size only to the city and county government.
 A 43 acre Mission Bay campus was opened in 2003, complementing its original facility in Parnassus Heights.
-It contains research space and facilities to foster biotechnology and life sciences entrepreneurship and will double the size of UCSF's research enterprise.
+It contains research space and facilities to foster biotechnology and life sciences entrepreneurship and has doubled the size of UCSF's research enterprise.
 All in all, UCSF operates more than 20 facilities across San Francisco.

 The University of California College of the Law, San Francisco, founded in Civic Center in 1878, is the oldest law school in California and claims more judges on the state bench than any other institution.

 San Francisco's two University of California institutions have recently formed an official affiliation in the UCSF/UC Law SF Consortium on Law, Science & Health Policy.